 One of the benefits for plaintiffs’ attorneys is that we are far better able to dictate the pace of the litigation.
 Some squander this opportunity by failing to fully load the gun before firing it.
-When we serve the defendant with the defendant with the Complaint we will our first round of discovery and name our experts from the beginning.
+When we serve the defendant with the Complaint, we will, on our first round of discovery, name our experts from the beginning.

 But, more globally, you want to supplement your responses to conform to the expert’s testimony or what you later expect the expert to say.
-Maryland courts are going to be pretty liberal about allowing the expert to testify to whatever opinions that were offered offers in a deposition.
+Maryland courts will be pretty liberal about allowing the expert to testify to whatever opinions that were offered offers in a deposition.
 But why take that chance?
-Occasionally, the defendant will no depose the defense experts which means you do not have that “she said that at deposition” backstop.
+Occasionally, the defendant will not depose the defense experts, which means you do not have that “she said that at deposition” backstop.

 Maryland Test If Your Expert Discovery Is Late

 In deciding whether late expert answers should be struck, a Maryland trial court will balance these factors: